5 Effective Customer Engagement Tips for Insurance Marketers

 From there, you’re able to segment your messaging so the proper people are getting the most accurate information.
 You can only drive engagement by giving customers things they want to engage with.

-Content personalisation is segmentation taken a few steps further.
-Segmentation looks at people as broader groups, not necessarily individuals: new customers, old customers, potential sales leads, etc. Personalisation takes a more dynamic approach.
+Content personalization is segmentation taken a few steps further.
+Segmentation looks at people as broader groups, not necessarily individuals: new customers, old customers, potential sales leads, etc. Personalization takes a more dynamic approach.
 It addresses customers by name, which on its own boosts engagement by 10%, and chooses messaging as unique and multifaceted as the individuals themselves.

-For example, personalised messaging would target someone as an established customer who has never made the leap to purchase a second policy, but has shown some interest.
+For example, personalized messaging would target someone as an established customer who has never made the leap to purchase a second policy, but has shown some interest.

 That important distinction opens the door for marketers to cross-sell additional insurance policies and upsell relevant services to customers who are in the best place to receive that messaging.

-Personalised campaigns can be generated in real-time from data that’s perpetually being collected so that marketers can guarantee their marketing efforts are hitting their mark.
-By being responsive to customer behaviors and reflecting current needs, personalisation engages people in a one-to-one fashion.
-Not surprisingly, 90% of consumers say that personalisation has an impact on their buying decisions.
+Personalized campaigns can be generated in real-time from data that’s perpetually being collected so that marketers can guarantee their marketing efforts are hitting their mark.
+By being responsive to customer behaviors and reflecting current needs, personalization engages people in a one-to-one fashion.
+Not surprisingly, 90% of consumers say that personalization has an impact on their buying decisions.

 3. Engage Your Customers on Social Media